Montrose, Angus: Twin towns

-Montrose has been twinned with Luzarches, France since 1994.
+Montrose has been twinned with Luzarches, France, since 1994.

 Legacy

-The town gives its name to the neighbourhood of Montrose in Houston, United States.
+The town gives its name to the neighborhood of Montrose in Houston, United States.

-Walter Scott's A Legend of Montrose is based during the Earl of Montrose's 1644-5 military campaign in Scotland.
+Walter Scott's A Legend of Montrose is set during the Earl of Montrose's 1644–45 military campaign in Scotland.
 Montrose, Colorado, United States takes its name from this book.

 In J.K.
-Rowling's Harry Potter universe, there is a professional Quidditch team from the township of Montrose; The Montrose Magpies.
+Rowling's Harry Potter universe, there is a professional Quidditch team from the township of Montrose: The Montrose Magpies.

 Two Royal Navy ships have been named after the Duke of Montrose.